-On a beautiful spring day, under the shade of big old trees and with an ocean breeze blowing through their branches, members of the Brunswick Town Chapter NS-DAR and the Friends of Fort Caswell Rifle Range gathered for a special centennial commemorative event.
+On a beautiful spring day, under the shade of big old trees and with an ocean breeze blowing through their branches, members of the Brunswick Town Chapter and the Friends of Fort Caswell Rifle Range gathered for a special centennial commemorative event.
+The group convened to commemorate the 100th Anniversary of World War I - also remembered as The Great War.

-The group convened to commemorate the 100th anniversary of World War I, also remembered as The Great War.
-Fittingly, it was decided that the event would be held in front of a long ago abandoned rifle range target pit and storage area built in 1918 for soldiers to practice marksmanship before being shipped to Europe.
-This area is being restored by Friends of Fort Caswell Rifle Range.
+Fittingly, it was decided that the event would be held in front of a longago-abandoned Rifle Range Target Pit and Storage area built in 1918 for soldiers to practice marksmanship before being deployed to Europe.
+The Rifle Range Target Pit and Storage area are being restored by Friends of Fort Caswell Rifle Range.

 Homeowners living in the area, including DAR member Norma Eckard, first discovered the site.
 Since that first day of discovery, Norma has been actively involved in restoring this decaying piece of history.

 Brunswick Town Regent Diane Kuebert welcomed DAR chapter members and guests.
-She began by reading a poem sent to her by NCSDAR Vice Regent Carole Weiss that came into widespread use during World War I, with the last line from a poem by Rudyard Kipling:
+She began by reading a poem sent to her by State Vice Regent Carole Weiss that came into widespread use during World War I, with the last line from a poem by Rudyard Kipling.